usds/discovery-sprint-guide/preparing.md

 ### The Kick-off Meeting
 The kick-off meeting is the first time a large group comes together for the discovery sprint, it usually takes place at the stakeholder organization in-person (to the extent possible).
 In the room are the key stakeholders, all members of the discovery sprint, and most importantly the executive sponsor from the organization.
 Ideally, a kick-off is 90-120 minutes long to give time for both planning and discussion.
 The kick-off lets the sponsors meet the discovery team and to describe, in their own words, their current situation and refine the problem statement.
 This is meant to be a back and forth conversation, not a presentation-type meeting.

 We include this first meeting as part of the planning stage because it needs to happen before the sprint begins.
-At the kick-off it is important for everyone in the room to hear the head of the organization reiterate that stakeholder interviews will be happening, that they are a priority, and that the effort is supported from the top of the organization.
+At the kick-off it is essential for everyone in the room to hear the head of the organization reiterate that stakeholder interviews will be happening, that they are a priority, and that the effort is supported from the top of the organization.

 **A sample kick-off agenda**